BoltzExchange/boltz-client/docs/grpc.md

 #### GetServiceInfo

-Fetches the latest limits and fees from the Boltz backend API it is connected to.
+**Deprecated.** Fetches the latest limits and fees from the Boltz backend API it is connected to.

 | Request | Response |
 | ------- | -------- |